shootTheLuck/Spin-Box/README.md

 [Live Demo Here](https://shootTheLuck.github.io/Spin-Box)

 ## Why would I want to use this?
 You might not!
-But I did because I didn't like the look of Firefox's input type=number and I wanted a different dynamic for the button behavior.
+I did because I didn't like the look of Firefox's input type=number and I wanted a different dynamic for the button behavior.

 ## How do I use it?
 You'll want to reference spinBox.css then: